AlexEJMurphy/Spring_IMDB_Demo/README.md

 # Exposing [IMDb Non-Commercial Datasets](https://developer.imdb.com/non-commercial-datasets/#titleratingstsvgz)

-##  - Using the Spring Framework
+##  Using the Spring Framework

-### This project was my first step into the world of Spring.
+### This project is my first step into the world of Spring.
 The intention of the project for the user to input the title of a film and get the associated director(s) and/or writer(s).

 #### Rather than load different datasets into different repositories and query with a join, this project parses fields from the 'title.basics.tsv.gz' AND 'title.crew.tsv.gz' into a map of 'GetCrewForMovieTitle' Query Objects and saves it to 'IMDBMovieAndCrewRepository', an approach based on  [this](https://softwareengineering.stackexchange.com/questions/421229/data-repository-and-complex-queries-dto) discussion.